backtotop

 Engineering

-“For centuries, humans have marveled at the potential locked within porous materials.
-Yet, it is only in recent years that researchers have gained the ability to delicately regulate and functionalize pores at the nanoscale.
-Pores have sizes, shapes, hierarchy, heterogeneity, communication, and synergy.
+“Humans have used naturally porous materials for thousands of years, from marine sponges to zeolitic minerals.
+Yet, it is only in the recent 20 years that researchers have gained the ability to delicately regulate and functionalize pores at the nanoscale.
+Pores have sizes, shapes, hierarchy, heterogeneity, and synergy.
 Nanopore engineering encompasses a broad range of materials.
-From hollow molecular cages to metal-organic frameworks (MOFs) filled with hierarchical pores, these structures are the key to creating ordered architectures capable of channeling matter and energy—an essential requirement for catalysis, energy storage, chiral separation and recognition.
-In essence, nanopore engineering is the art of orchestrating molecules, harnessing the dynamic nature of coordination and covalent bonds to craft functionalized hierarchical structures, from the microscale to the mesoscale and beyond.
-It is a journey towards a sustainable, human-centric future, where innovation converges with responsibility to shape a world that uses its natural resources more responsibly and efficiently.”
+From hollow molecular cages to metal-organic frameworks (MOFs), these structures are the key to creating ordered architectures capable of channeling matter and energy, which is critical for catalysis, energy storage, separation, and recognition.
+In essence, nanopore engineering leverages the dynamic nature of chemical bonds to craft and functionalize hierarchical structures, from the microscale to the mesoscale and beyond.
+It is a journey towards a world that uses its natural resources more efficiently.”

 Bioinspired Framework Catalysts